brink-daniel/ssms-object-explorer-menu/README.md

 * Execute - Automatically run the selected script or tsql statements when the menu item is selected.
 * Name - Text displayed on the menu item.
 * Script - Inline tsql statements OR path to script file.
+* User-defined parameters - list of custom parameters.
+They can be interpreted as a custom tag.
+The main difference is that their substitution values are not taken from the execution context - the user can enter them, before the T-SQL script will be run.

 ### Text substitution

+#### Tags of the execution context

-The following tags are replaced in tsql scripts and statements before execution:
+The following tags are replaced in T-SQL scripts and statements before execution:

 * `{SERVER}`
 * `{DATABASE}`